Donna Russell Nafe

 30, 1935.
 She often shared fond memories of her family in Arkansas, her

-years as a student at Hope High School, and her experiences living in
+years as a student at Hope High School, and her experiences living in Dallas,

-Dallas, Germany, Bryan, and San Angelo before settling in Waco, Texas.
+Germany, Bryan, and San Angelo before settling in Waco, Texas.

 She married Gerald Nafe on July 16, 1955.
-Two children, Todd and
+Two children, Todd and Derek,

-then three grandchildren, Evan, Haley, and Rebekah.
-Her fingerprints will
+grandchildren, Evan, Haley, and Rebekah.
+Her fingerprints will be on all of

-be on all of us for the rest of our lives.
+us for the rest of our lives.

-A career business woman who dedicated the last working years of her life
+A career business woman who dedicated the last working years of her life to

-in the daily lives of her family and friends.
+the daily lives of her family and friends.

 Donna died after nearly a decade of weakening health.
 Just as she was a

-model for her children and grandchildren in life, she was a model for them
+model for her children and grandchildren in life, she was a model for them in

-in death.
+death.
 She faced great difficulties with her joy in life and sense of humor

 intact, and she showed us how to enter eternity with grace, love, and an